Contents

 Taking Solarium for a Spin

+To start a simulation running SOLARIUM, you can use the VirtualAGC GUI: Just select Apollo 4 or 6 and hit "RUN".
 From this point, you can now interact with the AGC, running Solarium, entirely through the DSKY.
 There is kind of a dilemma, though, in that the references for the kinds of things you can do with Solarium are pretty sparse, or at least haven't yet reached me.
 You have a few choices, if you want to explore them on your own:

 1. R-467, The Compleat Sunrise briefly covers what was available in the Block I SUNRISE program (September 1964).